Safety

 Please also check out our new animated videos before your visit to ensure you have a safe and enjoyable time.

-• Boy in life jacketAlways wear a buoyancy aid at all times if you are canoeing/kayaking/paddleboarding, whilst on boats, while getting on and off vessels and when close to the water's edge.
+1. Always wear a lifejacket at all times if you are canoeing/kayaking/paddleboarding, whilst on boats, while getting on and off vessels and when close to the water's edge.
 Wear sensible clothing and shoes for your chosen activity.

-• If you fall in the water, try to float to live by fighting the urge to thrash around.
+2. If you fall in the water, try to float to live by fighting the urge to thrash around.
 Lean back and extend your arms and legs, gently move them around to help you float if you need to, float until you can control your breathing, then call 999 for help or swim to safety.

-• Keep a close eye on children who can fall overboard without anyone noticing.
+3. Keep a close eye on children who can fall overboard without anyone noticing.

-• We don't advise you to swim, as there are risks from cold water, currents and boats.
+4. We don't advise you to swim, as there are risks from cold water, currents and boats.
 See more advice about open water swimming on our swimming webpage.

-• Don't jump off a moving boat and don't sit on the front deck of a day boat.
+5. Don't jump off a moving boat and don't sit on the front deck of a day boat.

-• Don't try to stop your boat by pushing with your hand or foot.
+6. Don't try to stop your boat by pushing with your hand or foot.

-• Don't reverse your boat towards anyone in the water and do not swim near the rear of motor boats as that's where the propeller is.
+7. Don't reverse your boat towards anyone in the water and do not swim near the rear of motor boats as that's where the propeller is.
 This will cause serious injury if it comes into contact with you.

-Rules of the water
+Rules of the rivers

-• Sailing boats have right of way.
+• Sailing boats always have right of way.
 They may tack (zig-zag) across the water and you should try to pass them as they move away from you.

 • In some areas specific channels may be provided for your safety meaning you must stay within that channel.
+These are marked by posts or buoys.

 • Know your alcohol limits.
 Drink may make you more likely to fall in, and reduce your chances of surviving if you do.